Stolen or Lost iPhone: Everything You Need to Do

 Losing an iPhone or having it stolen can be an incredibly stressful experience.
-Not only is an iPhone expensive, there is also a lot of sensitive data on it.
+Not only is an iPhone expensive, but it also contains a lot of sensitive data.
 Plus, it is likely linked to your other Apple devices, which could put those devices at risk.
-There are several steps to take once a phone is stolen and cannot be retrieved using Find My app.
-These include protecting your data by erasing the phone, and removing it from your iCloud as a trusted device.
-It is also important to reset your Apple ID password and potentially file a claim if the phone is insured.
-Check out the following steps for what to do when your iPhone is stolen.
+We'll teach you the steps to take once a phone is stolen and cannot be retrieved using the Find My app.

-How to Tell if an iPhone Is Stolen
+How to Tell if Your iPhone Is Stolen

-The first thing to do if you think that your iPhone is stolen is to check if the iPhone is lost or stolen.
+The first thing to do if you think that your iPhone is stolen is to check if the iPhone is lost or stolen using Find My, the native iPhone tracker app.
 If your iPhone is located somewhere unexpected or is on the move and no one is picking up when you call it, it was likely stolen.
 If this happens, mark it as Lost in the Find My app immediately.
 This will keep the data on it safe from whoever took it.
 If you end up finding it, you can always unlock again using iCloud.
-If your iPhone isn’t on and you suspect it was stolen, make sure to mark it as lost just in case.
+If your iPhone isn't on and you suspect it was stolen, make sure to mark it as lost just in case.
+If you want to track the iPhone, but don't have another device with Find My, you can also use a friend's iPhone.
+Here's how to use Find My iPhone from another iPhone.

 iPhone Life